bryancresswell/stripe-demo-app/README.md

 1. Being able to show customers the different payment acceptance options (i.e single element, Checkout, Payment Element)
 2. Opening up more Elements for merchants to understand the full array of choices that they have
 3. Exposing an API editor for merchants to see how the APIs interact with the Stripe API in real-time so that they have a better understanding of the offering and flows
 4. Leveraging this single integration and moving to integrate with other aspects of Stripe - such as Connect/Treasury/Issuing
 5. Integrate with Stripe Tax to facilitate the calculation of the tax for the items purchased here
-6. Since I also process webhooks, the goal would be to also implement the best practices here, such as setting up:
+6. Since I also process webhooks in this demo, the goal would be to also implement the best practices here, such as setting up:
 	* Message queuing for webhooks via Kafka
 	* Payload verification/encryption